wp-plugins/sexybookmarks/readme.txt

 = Recent Updates =
-* Resolved security issue
-* Fixed GoogleBuzz link (didn't validate)
-* Fixed mailto link
+* Fixed charset problem with htmlspecialchars()
-* Changed all CSS classes from sexy- to shr- in public css
-* Renamed images from sexy- to shr-
+* Names are now automatically replaced from sexy- to shr- upon upgrade/activation
-* Added new Google Reader and Twitter icons
-* Integrated new "configure tweet" method
-* Removed twitter ID field
-* Updated custom mods function with new image names
-* Custom mods function now copies style-dev.css rather than the minified (style.css)
-* Dynamic Sprite Generator API now live for everyone to use!
-* Tested with WP3.0 (passed with flying colors!)
-* Added feature to automagically reset all short URLs when you select a new service
-* Added option to display menu above AND below content
+* Fixed issue causing one icon to display multiple times
-* Updated translations
+* Fixed expanding blank space issue
+* Fixed caching issue by adding version number to file names rather than as parameters

 = Recently Added Sites =